-Here is the history of Manor Township as recorded in the 1875 Historical Atlas of Lancaster County.
-A few minor edits have been made, mostly for readability plus the addition of images from sources outside of the Atlas.
+Welcome to Township Tuesday, where each week, we will examine the history of different Lancaster County townships.
+This week: Manor Township as recorded in the 1875 Historical Atlas of Lancaster County.
+A few minor edits have been made, mostly for readability, plus adding additional images from sources outside of the 1875 Atlas.

 1875 Historical Atlas of Lancaster County

-The 1875 Historical Atlas of Lancaster County, Pennsylvania, was compiled by the famous cartographer and atlas maker, Major L. H. Everts of Geneva, Illinois.
+The 1875 Historical Atlas of Lancaster County, Pennsylvania, was compiled by the famous cartographer and atlas maker Major L. H. Everts of Geneva, Illinois.
+Click here to read more about the Atlas and Everts.

 The manor was organized in 1730 and was named after Conestoga Manor, which Jacob Taylor surveyed, Surveyor-General, from 1706 to 1733.
 The township now contains the original survey of 16,000 acres.
 The order from the Commissioners of Property touching this survey was as follows: